Hubfront/L4D1-L4D2-Votekick-Coop-Versus/README.md

         * See the file: data/votekick_vote_block.txt

     - auto-add to deny list the users from the "newnames.txt" file in Auto-Name-Changer by Exle plugin.
-    - simple temporary bans by a file-based solution (new)
+    - simple temporary bans by a file-based solution:

+        * See the file: data/votekick_vote_block.txt

 Logfile location: